The mission of the Glen Ellyn-Wheaton Chorale is to:

 Membership is open to all adults (18 years of age and over) regardless of area of residence.
 Specifically and explicitly, there shall be no barrier to membership based on age, sex, race, religion, or creed.
 Members come from a variety of backgrounds and musical experience.

 Auditions for the Chorale are held in August and December for openings in specific voice parts.
-Auditions are held with the Musical Director, who will conduct a short interview and vocal evaluation and placement.
+Auditions are held with the Music Director, who will conduct a short interview and vocal evaluation and placement.

 Auditions for the Ensemble are usually held the second week into the session.
 The Ensemble Director will conduct the interviews/selections.